facile-it/mutoid/README.md

 mutationR(id)
 ```

-if you want to kill the mutation `MS.mutationRunner` accept as third parameter `notifierTakeUntil?: Observable<unknown>`
+if you want to kill the mutation `MS.mutationRunner` accept as third parameter "options" with propriety `notifierTakeUntil?: Observable<unknown>`

 ##### Store notifier